lilbluepenguin/RAMP_BRIDGE_training/example.md

 - what do you see in the header for test.pep.fasta?
 - count the number of lines in test.pep.fasta
 - count the number of sequences in test.pep.fasta
+- add "example" to the start of each fasta header

+GFF files or General Feature Format